Skip to main content

 • IAM (everything about access management can be a pain)

-There are tools like pulumi-components to help reduce the "AWS tax".
+There are tools like pulumi-components (and the below CLI) to help reduce the "AWS tax".
 However, it still requires YOU to understand everything that is happening inside to operate your infrastructure confidently.

 How to migrate to AWS